wordslab-org/wordslab-notebooks/README.md

 First make sure that only trusted members of your family can connect to your local network.

-You will need to execute the script below **EACH TIME you start wordslab-notebooks** because Windows assigns a new network address to your wordslab-notebooks virtual machine each time you use start-wordslab-notebooks.bat :
+You will need to execute the script below **each TIME you start wordslab-notebooks** *(because Windows assigns a new network address to your wordslab-notebooks virtual machine each time you use start-wordslab-notebooks.bat)*, and **each time you want to open a new port** to remote access in your virtual machine.

 You need **administrator privileges** to allow remote access to your wordslab-notebooks virtual machine
 - press the [Win + x] keys to open the Quick link menu, then the [a] key to open a Terminal as Administrator, and click Yes to allow the Terminal to make changes on your computer, then execute the command below: